 In one tower, the heat: oven, steam oven, and optional microwave oven.
 In the other tower, the cold: the fridge and freezer.
 Additional components like a dishwasher and extra storage space can easily be integrated where needed or desired.

-Three sides of each tower are closed off with sleek wood-grain doors that hide the components inside.
+Three sides of each space-saving modular kitchen tower are closed off with sleek wood-grain doors that hide the components inside.
 On the fourth side, the surface is covered with a chalkboard or a mirror, providing a functional space to leave notes or fix your outfit before important company arrives.

-Because the towers boast a beautiful, sophisticated exterior, you won’t be embarrassed to have them sitting out in a combined living/sleeping/dining/studying area.
+Because these all-in-one kitchen towers boast a beautiful, sophisticated exterior, you won’t be embarrassed to have them sitting out in a combined living/sleeping/dining/studying area.
 Moreover, they can be placed in the middle of a room rather than in a special corner, unlike traditional refrigerators.

 For those with truly limited home space who do not have the luxury of distinct food prep/dining areas, the matching “Trumpet Table” does double duty as a food preparation island and dining table.
 Taking up a minimum of space but containing a stovetop, sink, countertop, dining table and storage area, the table is the perfect complement to the multi-sided spinning towers.